MohmedAAK/Novel-Methods-For-Enchancing-Skin-Cancer-Classification/color constancy/Readme.md

 This code has been used once so it is not optimized as you will see

-Feel free to try your own ideas , we just did simple tests with fastai in few epoches so we don't know long term training effect due our limited season time of colab
+Feel free to try your own ideas , we just did simple tests with fastai in few epoches so we don't know long term training effect due our limited session time of colab